DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 | TLR 1   | £8,291  | £14,030 |
 | TLR 2   | £2,873  | £7,017  |

-### Holidays

-You'll get more days than people in many other professions.
-Full-time teachers work for 195 days per year in school.

 ### Teachers’ Pension Scheme

 The Teachers’ Pension Scheme gives you a regular source of income when you retire.
 It is:

-* based on your salary and service rather than investments
+* based on your teaching salary and service rather than investments
 * registered with HM Revenue and Customs - so your contributions are tax-free
 * flexible and allows you to take some of it as a tax-free lump sum